Elaine May: 1970–1999: Career as a writer and director

-Acting

-May has also acted in comedy films, including Enter Laughing (1967), directed by Carl Reiner, and Luv (1967), costarring Peter Falk and Jack Lemmon.
-The latter film was not well received by critics, although Lemmon said he enjoyed working alongside May: "She's the finest actress I've ever worked with," he said.
-"And I've never expressed an opinion about a leading lady before...
-I think Elaine is touched with genius.
-She approaches a scene like a director and a writer."

-Film scholar Gwendolyn Audrey Foster notes that May is drawn to material that borders on dry Yiddish humor.
-As such, it has not always been well received at the box office.
-Her style of humor, in writing or acting, often has more to do with traditional Yiddish theater than traditional Hollywood cinema.

-May starred in A New Leaf (1971), which she also wrote and directed.
-The dark comedy also co-starred Walter Matthau.
-Vincent Canby called it "a beautifully and gently cockeyed movie that recalls at least two different traditions of American film comedy...
-The entire project is touched by a fine and knowing madness."
-May received a Golden Globe nomination for her portrayal of botanist Henrietta Lowell.
-In Herbert Ross's California Suite (1978), written by Neil Simon, she was reunited with A New Leaf co-star Walter Matthau, playing his wife Millie.
-May acted in the film In the Spirit (1990), in which she played a "shopaholic stripped of consumer power"; Robert Pardi has described her portrayal as a "study of fraying equanimity [that] is a classic comic tour de force."

-May reunited with Nichols for a stage production of Who's Afraid of Virginia Woolf? in New Haven in 1980.
+2000–2018: Return to acting and Broadway

 She appeared in Woody Allen's Small Time Crooks (2000) where she played the character May Sloane, which Allen named after May when he wrote it, and with May being his first choice for the part.
 For her acting, she won the National Society of Film Critics award for Best Supporting Actress.
 Allen spoke of her as a genius, and of his ease of working with her: "She shows up on time, she knows her lines, she can ad-lib creatively, and is willing to.
 If you don't want her to, she won't.
 She's a dream.
 She puts herself in your hands.
 She's a genius, and I don't use that word casually."
 Nearly 15 years later, Allen ended up casting her to play his wife, Kay Munsinger, in his Amazon limited series, Crisis in Six Scenes, which was released in 2016.